Sathish0099/Attendance-Management-System/README.md

 - Real-time face detection and recognition using deep learning.
 - Multi-pose face matching to handle different facial orientations.
-- Gender prediction integrated into the recognition pipeline.
 - User information retrieval and storage alongside attendance data.
 - Attendance data stored securely in a SQL database.
 - Image capturing and saving for verification and record keeping.